Section 1

 Account-based marketing replaces the volume model with a focus model.
 Instead of generating leads from a broad audience, marketing and sales agree on a finite list of accounts that represent the real revenue opportunity.
 Programmes work in three tiers.
 1:1 targets the highest-value accounts with deep personalisation.
 1:Few works across clusters of accounts with shared characteristics.
 1:Many delivers scaled personalisation to wider segments.

 ABM is not lead generation with better targeting.
 The operating model is different.
 Success is measured in account engagement, pipeline created, deal velocity and closed-won revenue.
 Lead volume is the wrong metric.
+Most failed programmes bolt account-level tactics onto a demand generation system without changing how success is defined or how sales and marketing coordinate.
+The strategy fails before the media plan does.

 What is GTM strategy?